-First, the WHY: Everyone wants to live in a house that is safe, healthy and inexpensive to heat and cool.
-While the building materials and methods used in the last century were adequate for the normal weather conditions of that period, we are now experiencing a new normal: weather conditions are getting more severe and are causing more damage to our houses every year.
-Far too often, we hear about (or experience!) weather-related damage or loss of homes, and sometimes even lives, due to a tornado, hurricane, flood, wildfire, extreme cold or heat, or even a massive oil spill or gas explosion.
+Everyone wants to live in a house that is safe, healthy and inexpensive to run.
+While the building materials and methods used in the last century were (almost) adequate for the normal weather conditions of that period, we are now experiencing a new normal: weather conditions are getting more severe and are causing more damage to our homes every year.
+Far too often, we hear about (or experience) weather-related damage or loss of homes, and sometimes even lives, due to a tornado, hurricane, flood, wildfire, extreme cold or heat, or even a massive oil spill or gas explosion.
 In some cases, even the availability of energy is threatened by those same weather conditions, leaving many people without heating or cooling when they need it the most.
 At the same time, the energy we need to heat or cool our homes is becoming more expensive and risky to our health and safety, because of spills, fires or explosions involving these dirty and highly combustible energy sources.

 But there are ways to prepare for the ‘New Normal’, by building better structures that are more sustainable and resilient to severe weather and other disasters.
 Over the last few decades many advances in construction have been made, resulting in homes that have stood up to Katrina, Sandy, the Midwest tornados, and even fire, water or insect damage.

 And as we build them stronger, we can also make them more energy-efficient, using the same construction and weatherization practices.
 The result is huge savings in utility costs, and in the case of new construction, the total elimination of energy needed for heating or cooling during most - if not all - of the seasons.